sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 This section pertains specifically to ML-KEM, and may not be true of KEMs in general.

-The fundamental security property is that someone listening to the exchanges (and thus obtains both the public key and the ciphertext) cannot reconstruct the shared secret key and this is true even if the adversary has access to a CRQC.
-ML-KEM is IND-CCA2 secure, that is, it remains secure even if an adversary is able to submit arbitrary ciphertexts and observe the resulting shared key.
-Submitting invalid ciphertexts to `ML-KEM.Decaps()` does not help the attacker obtain information about the decryption key of the PKE-Decrypt function inside the ML-KEM.Decaps.
+The fundamental security property of ML-KEM is that someone listening to the exchanges (and thus obtains both the public key and the ciphertext) cannot reconstruct the shared secret key, and this is true even if the adversary has access to a CRQC.
+ML-KEM is IND-CCA2 secure; that is, it remains secure even if an adversary is able to submit arbitrary ciphertexts used a fixed public key and observe the resulting shared key.
+Submitting invalid ciphertexts to `ML-KEM.Decaps()` does not help the attacker obtain information about the decryption key of the PKE-Decrypt function inside the ML-KEM.Decaps().
 Substituting the public key Alice sends Bob by another public key chosen by the attacker will not help the attacker get any information about Alice's private key, it would just make Alice and Bob not have a same shared secret key.
 However, if it is possible to